 Unstructured data is data that lacks a predefined format or organization, making it difficult to store in traditional relational databases or analyze with conventional data processing tools.
-Types of unstructured data include:
+Common types of unstructured data include emails, images, audio recordings, video files, PDFs, social media posts and comments, support chat transcripts, and word-processing documents.

 FAQ